ckeditor/ckeditor5/docs/builds/guides/migration/migration-to-33.md

 ## Migration to CKEditor 5 v33.0.0

-For the entire list of changes introduced in version 33.0.0, see the [changelog for CKEditor 5 v33.0.0](TODO).
+For the entire list of changes introduced in version 33.0.0, see the [changelog for CKEditor 5 v33.0.0] TODO: link.

 Listed below are the most important changes that require your attention when upgrading to CKEditor 5 v33.0.0.